silverbulletmd/silverbullet/website/Library/Journal.md

 This library contains some useful page templates for journalers.
 Want to easily create a daily or weekly note?
 These templates got your covered.
 Instantiate them via {[Page: From Template]}.

 # Installation
-To import this library, run the {[Import Library]} command in your SilverBullet space and enter:
+To import this library, run the {[Library: Import]} command in your SilverBullet space and enter:

     !silverbullet.md/Library/Journal/